 Sutton hopes to make the math work by appealing to Republicans, independents, and Democrats—targeting farmers in West River who may be disillusioned by Noem.

-“My strengths are in agriculture and in business,” Sutton said in an interview with National Journal, wearing his signature black cowboy hat, “and that’s the big difference between me and Congresswoman Noem—is that she’s been in D.C. for far too long and she hasn’t got anything done.
+“My strengths are in agriculture and in business,” Sutton said in an interview with National Journal, wearing a white cowboy hat, “and that’s the big difference between me and Congresswoman Noem—is that she’s been in D.C. for far too long and she hasn’t got anything done.
 In fact, I would contend she’s out of touch with what South Dakotans need.”

 Democrats point to Noem’s track record on agriculture as evidence of weakness, especially in West River.
 “South Dakotans didn’t forgive her for leaving the Agriculture Committee, particularly because we have the one House member that you try to get on the Ag Committee and that’s hugely important for the state,” Jarding said.
 “And she got on it, but then voluntarily left it, and I think it left a bad taste in people’s mouth.”